mackr2015/UbuntuUseful-commands/Readme.md

 - installation for a specific PHP version `apt install php8.0-imagick php8.0-gd`
 - systemctl restart apache2

-### DB Search & Replace WP CLI

-- use the WP CLI commands to perform search & replace
-- This command performs search and replace with addition flags and stores the results in the separate file
-- Instead of applying changes to the live database, it exports the modified SQL to a new path specified below.
-Live database remains unchanged.
-- `wp search-replace 'old_string' 'new_string' --precise --all-tables --export=path/to/your/file.sql`

 ### Ubuntu server Alias settings